pvs-hd-tea/TCrules/FOLLOW-UP.md

 Due to a lack of time, it was not possible to automatize the training/ learining procedure, but we focused in the development process on the ability to translate assignments, declarations, for-, while- and if-statements and started with translating entire concepts such as sorting array for example.
 For a continuation of this project with new members it would be a good start to improve this points.

 ### Possible future work
-1. Automate the derivation of rules, if necessary, so that as little manual work as possible is required.
+1. Automate the derivation of rules and concepts, if necessary, so that as little manual work as possible is required.
 2. Continue the idea of translating entire concepts
 3. Enlarge the parallel training data set